Tom Jeffreys visits artist Felicity Bristow in her Melrose studio to discuss walking, gathering, books and the joys of collaboration.

 How has this proximity to the Tweed fed into your work?

 In lots of ways!
 One example would be The Banks of a River, an artist book I made in 2016.
 I spent that July walking daily by the river, collecting things like berries, seeds and flowers – only those that were in abundance, such as redcurrants or hawthorn berries.
 I focused on one thing per day, examining each one and making photographs, before steeping in water from the Tweed to develop pale natural dyes.
 It’s beautiful and surprising to see what colours come out.
-For example, the dark purple-blue of hyacinth grapes separates through using paper chromatography into yellow, turquoise and all these other tones.
+For example, the dark purple-blue of grape hyacinths separates through using paper chromatography into yellow, turquoise and all these other tones.
 The book itself contains a series of photographs of all these collected items in petri dishes.

 As well as what I could source along the riverbank, I was also thinking about what the river itself contained.
 The year before I had made a work involving liquid chromatography for Hidden Door festival in Edinburgh, where I made a large-scale paper installation with ink and water.
 For this project I used the same technique: collecting samples of water from the Tweed, and separating out the various elements.
 The book evokes a specific place and time – the walk between the house and the river and the moments of collecting – as well as a sense of gathering and seasonal abundance.